 is adequate which shows that for every $f \in \Gamma(\cX, \cI \cA)$, there exists $N > 0$ such that $f^N \in I$. \end{proof}

-\begin{remark} Let $S$ be an affine scheme and $G$ a geometrically reductive group scheme over $S$ (see Section \ref{section-adequate-groups}) acting on an affine scheme $\Spec R$.
+\begin{remark} Let $S$ be an affine scheme and let $G$ be a geometrically reductive group scheme over $S$ (see Section \ref{section-adequate-groups}) acting on an affine scheme $\Spec(R)$.
 Let $I \subseteq R^G$ be an ideal.
 Then Lemma \ref{lemma-ideal} implies that the map

 is an adequate homeomorphism. \end{remark}

 \begin{example} This example shows that the map (\ref{equation-ideal}) need not be surjective.
 Consider the action of $\ZZ / p \ZZ$ on $\AA^2 = \FF_p[x,y]$ over $\FF_p$ where a generator acts by $(x,y) \mapsto (x+y, y)$.
 Let $z = x(x+y) \cdots (x+ (p-1)y)$.
 Then